msicakkanli/tech-12-project/README.md

 Edit ./myapp/local/api.json and add Api football and weather API.

 ### Add Seed Data
-Before you start project add json files which is located ./myapp/seeddata to your mongodb.
+Before you start project add json files which is located ./myapp/seeddata seed your mongodb.